JadeElMasri/Path-Planning-and-Low-Level-Control/README.md

 - Created a custom **battery monitoring** node to estimate and publish battery percentage from voltage sensor readings.

 Note: This repository includes only the components I developed.
-Other aspects of the project (e.g., Self-disinfection system, GUI, mechanical design) were handled by my teammates.
+Other aspects of the project (e.g., Self-disinfection system, GUI, Mechanical Design) were handled by my teammates.

 ## 📌 Poster Preview